brunovjk/VjkSwap/README.md

 - Check your history.
 - Wrap and unwrap ETH to WETH.

-## 📫 Contributing to VJkSwap
+## 📫 Contributing to VjkSwapp

-To contribute to VJkSwap, follow these steps:
+To contribute to VjkSwapp, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.
 3. Make your changes and commit them: `git commit -m '<message_commit>'`
-4. Push to the original branch: `git push origin VJkSwap / <local>`
+4. Push to the original branch: `git push origin VjkSwapp / <local>`
 5. Create the pull request.

 Alternatively, see the GitHub documentation at [how to create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).